What Can You Do with a Pharmacy Technician Diploma?

 The healthcare industry is continuously growing, and with an aging population, Pharmacy Technician Professionals are being called on to take on more and more duties.
-With a faster than average projected job growth of 7% through 2028 and over 31,000 new pharmacy technician jobs projected in the United States, there’s no better time than now to take the first steps toward a fast-paced, in-demand career.
-With a median starting salary of $33,950,¹ you can start training for a rewarding position in the field with Penn Foster today!
+With 4% job growth through 2029 and over 15,000 new pharmacy technician jobs projected in the United States, there’s no better time than now to take the first steps toward a fast-paced, in-demand career.
+With training and experience, some pharmacy technicians can earn as much as $49,130 per year,¹ you can start training for a rewarding position in the field with Penn Foster today!

 A Customized Online Learning Experience

 Our Pharmacy Technician classes include interactive and engaging exercises with hands-on practical labs and real-world simulations that will help you master your coursework.
 You'll cover topics such as pharmacology, sterile and non-sterile compounding, pharmacy management, and more to help you prepare to sit for the following pharmacy technician certification exams:

 - Pharmacy Technician Certification Exam (PTCE) offered by the Pharmacy Technician Certification Board (PTCB)

 - Exam for the Certification of Pharmacy Technicians (ExCPT) offered by the National Healthcareer Association (NHA)

 See this sample lesson for what to expect!

 Pharmacy Technician Graduate